Pennsylvania

 • | | | | | |

-Monroeville, PA (suburb of Pittsburgh) is making moves to restrict seismic testing within municipal boundaries–a move meant to restrict future shale well drilling in the area by Huntley & Huntley.
+Monroeville, PA (Allegheny County, suburb of Pittsburgh) voted last night to restrict seismic testing within municipal boundaries–a move meant to restrict future shale well drilling in the area by Huntley & Huntley.
 In a July story, MDN brought you the news that Cougar Land Services, a subcontractor working with Huntley & Huntley, is planning to conduct seismic testing in two rural areas of the municipality, including “small portions” of Monroeville’s northernmost and southernmost tips (see H&H: Seismic Testing Coming to Monroeville, Not to Oakmont).
-Monroeville Council recently voted to publish a draft of its new seismic testing ordinance for 30 days of public comment, which means they intend to adopt it following that period.
+Monroeville Council voted in early August to publish a draft of its new seismic testing ordinance for 30 days of public comment, prelude to a final vote (see Monroeville, PA Close to Passing Restrictive Seismic Testing Ord.).
 The restrictions are meant to hassle anyone wanting to conduct seismic testing, i.e. Huntley & Huntley.
 Which is kind of sad, as H&H is headquartered in Monroeville.
 Kind of like spitting in the company’s face.
-Perhaps H&H should consider moving?
-At any rate, H&H says they are reviewing the ordinance now and if it “is outside the state parameters,” H&H will litigate…
+Last night Monroeville hawked up a huge wad of phlegm and let a big one fly in the face of H&H. Not to worry.
+If the ordinance “is outside the state parameters,” H&H intends to sue.
+Just to add insult to injury and let the Marcellus industry know how unwelcome they truly are, the council also voted to put a new ordinance on the agenda that pretty much blocks all Marcellus Shale drilling throughout the municipality…

-Read More “Monroeville, PA Close to Passing Restrictive Seismic Testing Ord.”
+Read More “Monroeville, PA Passes Restrictive Seismic Testing Ordinance”

 • | | |